erajasekar/erajasekar.github.io/_posts/2017-05-09-does-school-kill-creativity.md

 draft: false
 tags: teaching education school creativity
 comments: true
+toc: ul
 description: Do schools undermine our creativity?
 What should we do about it?
 Inspired by Sir Ken Robinson’s famous TED talk, I will share my thoughts based on what I learnt about education and creativity.
 analytics: true
 ---

 We are all born with boundless creativity, But Are we educating people out of their creative capacities?
 If schools are undermining our creativity,  What should we do about it?
-Inspired by Sir Ken Robinson’s famous TED talk,  I will share my thoughts based on what I learnt about education and creativity.
+Inspired by Sir Ken Robinson’s famous TED talk,  I will share my thoughts based on what I learnt about schools,education and creativity.
 <br>

 ## Introduction
 Sir Ken Robinson's TED talk [Do Schools Kill Creativity?](https://www.ted.com/talks/ken_robinson_says_schools_kill_creativity) is the most popular TED talk and has about 45 million views at the time of my writing this.
 Ken Robinson makes a good case on Schools kill children’s innate creative talents, But in [EducationBookCast](http://educationbookcast.libsyn.com/podcast/42-do-schools-kill-creativity-by-sir-ken-robinson) Stanislaw Pstrokonski argues against it and rips apart Ken Robinson’s ideas.
 In this post, I will share my views in this topic.
+I will first quote Ken Robison speech and followed my ideas.

 ## Why do we become less creative as we grow older?
-*Ken Robison says:*
+*Ken Robison said:*

 > We know that if you're not prepared to be wrong, you'll never come up with anything original.
 Kids are not frightened to be wrong.
 But We stigmatize mistakes, so by the time they get to be adults, most kids have lost that capacity.
 We're now running national education systems where mistakes are the worst thing you can make.
 And the result is that we are educating people out of their creative capacities.

 The root of problem is evaluation and grading system in schools.
 Grading promotes fear of failure and  create a preference for the easiest possible task.
-So kids will no longer explore, but just learn for grades.
+So kids will no longer explore, but just study for grades.
 Moreover,  Grades tend to diminish students’ interest in whatever they’re learning.
 Author Alfie Kohn evangelizes strong [argument against grading](http://www.alfiekohn.org/article/case-grades/) .

 `
 Finland has consistently high standards of achievement on all international measures, but there is no standardized testing apart from a single examination at the end of high school. -- From book Creative Schools: The Grassroots Revolution